Overview of Spain

 - Third party nationals from the following entities/territories are also required to apply for a Schengen visa: KOSOVO and the PALESTINIAN AUTHORITY.

 - All documents required for your Spanish Schengen visa must be filled in using capital letters, completed/translated into Spanish or English.
-Applications for all Schengen visas to Spain will contain the following Basic Required Documents:
+Applications for Spain Schengen visa will contain the following Basic Required Documents:

 - Valid passport